-♦ he introduction of survey methods into the social sciences in the 1940s preceded an explosion of scholarly work explaining the voting behavior of the American public.
-This work has touched various behavioral topics: political participation (Brady, Schlozman, and Verba 1995; Downs 1957; Gerber and Green 2000; Hansen and Rosenstone 1993; McDonald and Popkin 2002; Putnam 2001; Rosenstone and Wolfinger 1980; Skocpol 2004), public opinion formation (Achen 1975; Carmines and Stimson 1989; Converse 1964; Page and Shapiro 1992; Zaller 1992), determinants of vote choice (Abrams and Fiorina, 2009; Berelson, Lazarsfeld, and McPhee 1954; Campbell et al. 1964; Fiorina 1981; Key 1966), and the impact of party identification (Bartels 2000; Erikson, MacKuen, and Stimson 2002; Green, Palmquist, and Schickler 2004; Wattenberg 1986), to name a few.
+The introduction of survey methods into the social sciences in the 1940s preceded an explosion of scholarly work explaining the voting behavior of the American public.
+This work has touched various behavioral topics: political participation (Downs, 1957; Wolfinger and Rosenstone, 1980; Rosenstone and Hansen, 1993; Verba, Schlozman and Brady, 1995; McDonald and Popkin, 2002; Putnam, 2001; Skocpol, 2004; Gerber and Green, 2000), public opinion formation (Converse, 1964; Achen, 1975; Zaller, 1992; Carmines and Stimson, 1989; Page and Shapiro, 1992), determinants of vote choice (Berelson, Lazarsfeld and McPhee, 1954; Campbell et al., 1964; Key, 1966; Fiorina, 1981; Fiorina and Abrams, 2009), and the impact of party identification (Wattenberg, 1986; Bartels, 2000; Erikson, MacKuen and Stimson, 2002; Green, Palmquist and Schickler, 2004), to name a few.

-This article presents a set of tools to study these topics and others in greater geographic and demographic detail than has been previously possible.
+This paper presents a set of tools to study these topics and others in greater geographic and demographic detail than has been previously possible.
 Moving beyond traditional regression and crosstab-based inferences, we use multilevel regression and poststratification (MRP) to derive precise vote choice and turnout estimates for small subgroups of the population.
-Lax and Phillips (2009a, 2009b) discuss the benefits of MRP in statistical and substantive terms in the context of state-to-state variation in opinion and policies on gay rights.
-Following Gelman and Little (1997) and Park, Gelman, and Bafumi (2004), Lax and Phillips estimated public opinion in small subsets of the population but used these only as intermediate quantities to be summed (in the poststratification step) to get averages for each state.
+Lax and Phillips (2009a,b) discuss the benefits of MRP in statistical and substantive terms in the context of state-to-state variation in opinion and policies on gay rights.
+Following Gelman and Little (1997) and Park, Gelman and Bafumi (2004), Lax and Phillips estimated public opinion in small subsets of the population but used these only as intermediate quantities to be summed (in the poststratification step) to get averages for each state.

 We improve upon this process by deriving estimates for demographic categories within states.
-As a simple example, imagine we want to break the population into five income categories, four ethnic groups (non-Hispanic white, black, Hispanic, other), and 51 states (including the District of Columbia), and we are interested in estimating the rate of turnout and average vote (Democrat vs. Republican) within each cell.
-Even this simple example totals $5 \times 4 \times 51 = 1,020$ cells, making the task nontrivial.
-If we can break the population into mutually exclusive categories, however, we are provided the flexibility of combining them arbitrarily, for example averaging all Hispanic voters together, or all voters in Delaware, or all black low-income voters in Georgia (this would be a
+As a simple example, imagine we want to break the population into 5 income categories, 4 ethnic groups (non-Hispanic white, black, Hispanic, other), and 51 states (including the District of Columbia), and we are interested in estimating the rate of turnout and average vote (Democrat vs. Republican) within each cell.
+Even this simple example totals $5 \times 4 \times 51 = 1020$ cells, making the task nontrivial.
+If we can break the population into mutually exclusive categories, however, we are provided the flexibility of combining them arbitrarily, for example averaging all Hispanic voters together, or all voters in Delaware, or all black low-income voters in Georgia (this would be a single cell).
+As we add demographic levels to the analysis, estimating cell values becomes more difficult.